Eléonora Molinaro

-Eléonora Anne-Sophie Rbis Molinaro Simon (born 4 September 2000) is a Luxembourgish tennis player.
+Eléonora Anne-Sophie Rubis Molinaro Simon (born 4 September 2000) is an inactive Luxembourgish tennis player.

-Career
+Career overview

 Molinaro started playing tennis aged seven.

 Having started the year with a WTA ranking of 822, she reached the final of the first ten tournaments she played in 2018, winning two out of four finals on the ITF Circuit and four out of six at the junior level.
 This resulted in her cracking the top 500 for the first time in March and being seeded sixth in her first appearance in a junior Grand Slam tournament at the French Open.
 She reached the quarterfinals before bowing out to eventual champion Coco Gauff.

-Since November 2021, she has only competed in three ITF tournaments.
+Molinaro played at the Tennessee Volunteers between 2020 and 2024 in the NCAA tennis championships.
+In September of 2025 Louisiana Tech appointed Molinaro the new assistant coach.

 Playing for Luxembourg Fed Cup team, she has win–loss records of 19–9 in singles and 6–7 in doubles.